 What You Need: Your FAUnet ID and password.

-Main Medical Page: Log in directly to ILL using the hyperlink located under the blue "Services" column; use your FAUnetID and password to sign in.
+Main Medical Page: Log in directly to ILL using the hyperlink located in the left navigation column; use your FAUnetID and password to sign in.
 Manually fill an ILL request and click "submit request."

 Catalog: If your search title is not in the library catalog, Click on the "Worldcat" hyperlink located in the yellow box on the left side of the page.
 Choose the title, then click "Send request to ILLiad," located in the green-lined box.
 Sign in with your FAUnetID and password.
 Your request will be manually filled in.
 Click "submit request."